 Give your honey a name.
-Write it at the

-top of your advert.
-Think about using

-alliteration for your name so that it catche

-your target group's attention.
+Write it at the top of your advert.
+Think about using alliteration for your name so that it catches your target group's attention.

-Now use the centences you highlighted to

 Now use the sentences you highlighted to write your advert on the next page.